Everything you need to know about menopause

 Menopause does not happen overnight.
-Periods become irregular, increasingly spaced out and short, then eventually stop altogether.
+Periods become irregular, increasingly spaced out and short, then eventually stop completely.
 A woman is considered postmenopausal when she hasn't had any bleeding for a full year.

 – the vagina tends to dry out, leading to more frequent infections,

 – the blood vessels of the skin dilate strongly causing hot flashes and profuse night sweats